Understanding Tax Write-Offs for Sellers of Real Estate

 Skinner says it’s vital to keep track of all the money you spend attracting high bids on your home.
 “Remember that staging is also a selling expense,” he remarks, alongside these other selling expenses detailed in IRS Publication 523:

-- Recording fees: Recording fees are a one-time expense charged by the government to record the sale of your home to its new owner.
+Recording fees: Recording fees are a one-time expense charged by the government to record the sale of your home to its new owner.
 Whether the buyer or the seller pays the fee is up to negotiation.
 Recording fees vary widely by county, from as low as $15 to upwards of $60 per page.

-- Mortgage points or loan charges paid on behalf of buyer: Seller-paid points are concessions paid by the seller on behalf of the buyer to lower the interest rate on the home’s mortgage.
+Mortgage points or loan charges paid on behalf of buyer: Seller-paid points are concessions paid by the seller on behalf of the buyer to lower the interest rate on the home’s mortgage.
 They’re paid in a lump sum by the seller to sweeten the sale for a buyer.
 How much you spend on points will vary depending on the number of points you buy and the home’s price.

+It’s likely that you won’t incur every single one of these costs when you sell your home.
 Keep track of your receipts and invoices for all services pertinent to selling your home so you know where you stand before tax season.
 Many closing costs will be detailed in the settlement sheet prepared by your closing agent (or, in some states, an attorney).

 Example:

-Avery and Taylor’s home’s adjusted basis is $350,000.
-They sell their home for $850,000.
-Their selling fees, including agent commissions, escrow fees, attorney fees and advertising expenses are $65,000.
-To calculate their amount realized, they subtract their selling expenses from their home’s sale price: $850,000 – $65,000 = $785,000.
+To calculate the amount realized, they subtract their selling expenses from their home’s sale price: $850,000 – $65,000 = $785,000.
 Their taxable gain is equal to their amount realized minus their adjusted basis: $785,000 – $350,000 = $435,000.
 Because they qualify for the 500,000 exclusion, Avery and Taylor aren’t required to pay any capital gains tax.

 5. Mortgage interest deduction

-Though it’s not technically a seller-specific tax break, we’d be remiss if we didn’t mention the mortgage interest tax deduction.
-Homeowners have long enjoyed the mortgage interest tax deduction as one of the major benefits of owning a home.
 No matter how long your house has been on the market, if you have a mortgage on the house you’re selling — and it’s your main house — there’s a good chance you can deduct your mortgage interest from your income taxes.

 The IRS allows you to deduct interest on up to $750,000 of a loan for homes bought after December 15, 2017 — down from $1 million for loans obtained before the Tax Cuts and Jobs Act (TCJA) took effect.
-Because most homes nationally cost well below $750,000 according to the 2021 Census data on home sales, most homeowners are able to deduct mortgage interest in its entirety using Form 1040, Schedule A on Itemized Deductions.
+Because most homes nationally cost well below $750,000 according to the 2024 Census data on home sales, most homeowners are able to deduct mortgage interest in its entirety using Form 1040, Schedule A on Itemized Deductions.

-“Typically, if you own a home with a mortgage you will itemize,” Skinner says.
+“Typically, if you own a home with a mortgage, you will itemize,” Skinner says.
 “But keep in mind, the standard deduction has increased so there are circumstances where the standard deduction is more favorable.
-For instance — if you are retired and the house is paid for.”
+For instance, if you are retired and the house is paid for.”

 Not sure where you stand?
-Work with a tax professional who can both guide you through the itemizations form and confirm if you can write off mortgage interest and mortgage points, given the requirements.
+Work with a tax professional who can both guide you through the itemization form and confirm if you can write off mortgage interest and mortgage points, given the requirements.

 Example:

-Naomi is single and paid $2,500 in property taxes and $10,000 in interest on a mortgage loan in 2021.
-She’s wondering whether it makes sense to itemize and trim her taxable income by $12,500 or take the standard deduction.
+Naomi is single and paid $3,000 in property taxes and $11,000 in interest on a mortgage loan in 2024.
+She’s wondering whether it makes sense to itemize and trim her taxable income by $14,000 or take the standard deduction.
 She has no other deductible expenses.
-Naomi sees that, because the standard deduction for a single filer is $12,550, it’s advantageous to take the standard deduction.
+Naomi sees that, because the standard deduction for a single filer is $14,600, it’s advantageous to take the standard deduction.

 6. State and local property taxes